General public and residents' liability claims against the council

 Please read the general guide on making claims (PDF, 28kb).

 Southwark Council aims to ensure that fair and equitable decisions are made as quickly as possible.
-In order for a liability claim to be accepted and payment made, there has to be proven legal liability on the part of the council for the injury or damage suffered.
+For a liability claim to be accepted and payment made, there has to be proven legal liability on the part of the council for the injury or damage suffered.

 If there's no legal liability upon the council for any injury or damage, as we are dealing with public funds, we are not able to make any payment.
 If you have access to any property insurance which covers any damage, then usually a claim against such insurance will be processed more quickly than a sometimes complicated investigation of a liability claim against the council.